bergano65/azure-docs.ru-ru/articles/active-directory/develop/scenario-desktop-app-configuration.md

  public PublicClientApplicationOptions PublicClientApplicationOptions { get; set; }

  /// <summary>
- /// Base URL for Microsoft Graph (it varies depending on whether the application is ran
+ /// Base URL for Microsoft Graph (it varies depending on whether the application runs
- /// in Microsoft Azure public clouds or national / sovereign clouds
+ /// in Microsoft Azure public clouds or national or sovereign clouds)
  /// </summary>
  public string MicrosoftGraphBaseEndpoint { get; set; }

  /// <summary>
- /// Reads the configuration from a json file
+ /// Reads the configuration from a JSON file
  /// </summary>
  /// <param name="path">Path to the configuration json file</param>
  /// <returns>SampleConfiguration as read from the json file</returns>